 Antibiotics are one of the most important discoveries of modern medicine, saving millions of lives by treating infections caused by bacteria.
 However, “superbugs” have developed because some bacteria have become resistant to and cannot be killed by antibiotics.
 Here is some useful information about Antibiotic Resistant Organisms and what you can do to help:

-Hospital staff regularly screen patients for antibiotic resistant organisms such as Methicillin Resistant Staphylococcus aureus (MRSA) and Vancomycin Resistant Enterococcus (VRE).
-The admitting nurse will ask you a few questions about recent hospital stays and whether you have tested positive or come into contact with patients who are MRSA or VRE positive.
+Hospital staff regularly screen patients for antibiotic resistant organisms such as Methicillin Resistant Staphylococcus aureus (MRSA), Vancomycin Resistant Enterococcus (VRE), and Carbapenemase-Producing Organism (CPO).
+The admitting nurse will ask you a few screening questions including about recent hospital stays, travel, and whether you have tested positive or come into contact with patients who are MRSA, VRE, CPO positive.

-There are times when our staff take extra precautions when a patient has tested positive for a "superbug" because some times the organism lives naturally within our bodies.
+There are times when our staff take extra precautions when a patient has tested positive for a "superbug" because sometimes the organism lives naturally within our bodies.
 This doesn't mean that you have an infection or anything to worry about.
-However, staff will wear an extra gown and gloves to prevent the spread of bacteria.
+However, staff will wear an extra gown and gloves to prevent the spread of bacteria to other vulnerable patients.
 You and your family may be asked to do the same.
+If you have any questions or concerns to ensure you ask your nurse for more information.